bguzmanrio/maskjs/README.md

     Mask.newMask($("#maskExample"), pattern);
     ```
 3. Pattern is the mask you want to apply over the input.
 It can be one of the following:
---*Any combination of yyyy-MM-dd HH:mm where:
+--* Any combination of yyyy-MM-dd HH:mm where:
---*-y means year
+--* --* y means year
---*-M means month
+--* --* M means month
---*-d means day
+--* --* d means day
---*-H means hour
+--* --* H means hour
---*-m means minutes
+--* --* m means minutes
---*n for typing only numbers
+--* n for typing only numbers
---*az for typing only characters
+--* az for typing only characters
 4. Additionaly you can add a number after n or az to limit the maximun characters users can write